Home | Intro | Custom Yacht Design | Stock Designs | Motor Yacht Gallery | Sailing Yacht Gallery | Prototypes Gallery | Plans List

 The Design Team

-The main ingredients in any successful project are of course the client and the other primary members of the "team" that is asked to create the vessel.
-The team includes the owner, the designer, and the builder.
-Each of these primary team members will engage others as needed for their expertise, such as a builder making use of various equipment suppliers and subcontractors.
+The main ingredients in any successful project are first the client, and then the other primary members of the "team" who are tasked with creaing the vessel.
+As the design nears completion, the builder becomes an integral part of the team.
+Each of these primary team members will engage others as needed for their expertise, for example making use of various equipment suppliers and subcontractors for their expertise.

 Often overlooked are the various members of the designer's own team.
 Even though the various design team members are highly trained and extremely important to the timely production of drawings, they may not all be visible to the project as it develops.
-In order to address that situation, please see the Design Team page where you'll find a bit of background about each of us and provides an introduction to the team members that allow these projects to be a success.
+In order to address that situation, please see the Design Team page where you'll find a bit of background about those who contribute to the design process as needed.

 The Process

-With the computer generated geometry of the hull and superstructure already having been created, it is a simple matter to leverage that effort via NC cutting to build the boat, or NC shaping to create a hull model for towing tank testing or for a styling model in order to view the look of the actual three dimensional vessel in advance.
+With the computer generated geometry of the hull and superstructure already having been created, it is a simple matter to leverage that effort via CNC cutting to build the boat, or CNC shaping to create a hull model for towing tank testing.
+It is also possible to create a styling model in order to preview the look of the vessel in three dimensions.

 For the complete story of how we make effective use of CAD throughout the design process, including NC file genesis, please see our CAD Design Stream article.